Committee 2020 Ein Pwyllgor

 Rahim has been editing for nearly two decades and learned everything he knows on the job, including camera work.
 Rahim had no prior training in editing, and all his previous jobs were manual, non-computer jobs and his education was in Berlin, where he lived as a child for eight years.

 Rahim started out editing corporate and music videos, learning the entire post production process, before going freelance in 2004.

 He soon found work at BBC Wales and ITV Wales.
-He has edited news, prime-time documentaries, day time, factual, consumer affairs, entertainment, as well as behind the scenes shows and content, and some the BBC's biggest dramas shows such as Doctor Who, Sherlock, Luther, Gentleman Jack, Les Misérables and more.
+He has edited news, prime-time documentaries, day time, factual, consumer affairs, entertainment, as well as behind the scenes shows and content for some the BBC's biggest dramas such as Doctor Who, Sherlock, Luther, Gentleman Jack, Les Misérables and more.